El Santo: Retirement

-By the early 1980s El Santo slowed down his in-ring activities leading up to his inevitable retirement.
+By the early 1980s, El Santo slowed down his in-ring activities leading up to his inevitable retirement.
 His farewell tour was announced for August and September 1982.
 The first of three events took place on 22 August 1982 at the Palacio de los Deportes in Mexico City.
-On that night El Santo teamed up with El Solitario to take on Villano III and Rokambole in a match that naturally saw the legends win.
-After the match Villano and Rokambole lifted El Santo up on their shoulders as he received the adulation of the sold-out arena.
-The following Sunday El Santo appeared at Arena México where he teamed up with Gran Hamada to defeat Villano I and Scorpio Jr. Santo's last match took place on 12 September 1982, a week before his 65th birthday.
-In his last match ever El Santo teamed up with Gory Guerrero who came out of retirement to reform "La Pareja Atómica" as they teamed up with Huracán Ramirez and El Solitario.
-Their opponents included one of El Santo's biggest rivals in Perro Aguayo as well as El Signo, Negro Navarro and El Texano.
-True to the legend of El Santo he won his last match and retired as the hero he always portrayed in the ring and on the screen.
-His retirement tour was also used to introduce Santo's son Jorge as the next generation El Santo as he was ringside at each show wearing the silver mask and being introduced as El Hijo del Santo.
+On that night, Santo teamed up with El Solitario to take on Villano III and Rokambole, in a match that naturally saw the legends win.
+After the match, Villano and Rokambole lifted Santo up on their shoulders as he received the adulation of the sold-out arena.
+The following Sunday, Santo appeared at Arena México, where he teamed up with Gran Hamada to defeat Villano I and Scorpio.

+Santo's last match took place on 12 September 1982, a week before his 65th birthday.
+In his last ever match, Santo teamed up with Gory Guerrero who came out of retirement to reform "La Pareja Atómica" as they teamed up with Huracán Ramírez and El Solitario.
+Their opponents included one of Santo's biggest rivals in Perro Aguayo, as well as El Signo, Negro Navarro and El Texano.
+True to the legend of Santo, he won his last match and retired as the hero he always portrayed in the ring and on the screen.
+His retirement tour was also used to introduce Santo's son Jorge as the next generation El Santo, as he was ringside at each show wearing the silver mask and being introduced as El Hijo del Santo.